Presentation Instructions (Oral and Poster)

 – It is recommended that you ship your poster to your hotel, to the attention of yourself.
 Please do not ship it to the Al Lawson, Jr. Multipurpose Center and Teaching Gymnasium is it can easily be lost.

 – Open Session: Formal poster presentations will be from 5:30 PM to 7:30 PM on Monday.
 Poster judges will begin formal viewing of student posters at 5:30 PM all presenters must attend to present their posters.

 – Poster Size: Posters should be no larger than 36 inches wide and NO MORE THAN 48 inches in height.

-– Breakdown: All posters must be removed by Tuesday, March 31, 2020 by 5:30 PM.
+– Breakdown: All posters must be removed by Tuesday at 5:30 PM.
 Unclaimed posters will be disposed of.
 Organizers are not responsible for any unclaimed posters.

 – Title: Please have a title with names of authors and their institutional and Cooperative Science Center affiliations, and “NOAA EPP/MSI 10th Biennial Education and Science Forum” noted at the top of your poster slide.

 Guidance to Students for Oral and Poster Presentations